zzzprojects/learn-orm/tutorials/fsharp/basic-i-o.md

 # Basic I/O

-Input and output, also called I/O, refers to any kind of communication between two hardware devices or between the user and the computer.
+Input and output, also called I/O, refer to any communication between two hardware devices or between the user and the computer.
 It includes printing text out to the console, reading and writing files to disk, etc.

 ## Print on Console

-In F#, the [Printf module](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-core-printfmodule.html) provides various methods, such as, `printf`, `printfn`, `sprintf` etc. which are used to printf-style printing and formatting using `%` markers as placeholders.
+In F#, the [Printf module](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-core-printfmodule.html) provides various methods such as; `printf`, `printfn`, `sprintf` etc. which are used to printf-style printing and formatting using `%` markers as placeholders.

 The following tables show various methods provided in the [Printf module](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-core-printfmodule.html)